-Ah, Sovereign Lord, You have made the heavens and the earth by Your great power and outstretched arm.
+Ah, Sovereign LORD, You have made the heavens and the earth by Your great power and outstretched arm.
 Nothing is too hard for You.
-(Jer.
-32:17)
+(Jeremiah 32:17)

-Whatever great things God has done in the past, there are still more to come!
+Whatever great things God has done in the past, there is still more!

 Furthermore, they desire significant change.
 They seek God’s face for His best.
 They want to turn around a dying church or failing business, or start up some new radical ministry or entrepreneurial venture, or revolutionize an existing process.
 They want to mobilize others in the face of strong inertia or resistance.
 They may not change the world, but they passionately pursue making a significant difference.